maxcurkovic/Initial-CV-Website/README.md

 # cv
-First website developed using HTML.
+First website developed using basic HTML.
+Makes use of intermediate HTML features, such as forms and tables.